• Recipe Index

 To thicken the sauce, mix the cornflour and water to a smooth paste and drizzle slowly into the sauce, stirring all the time, until it thickens.

 You may not need all the cornflour.
-The orange sauce should be a nice runny consistency, a bit like a thick gravy.
+The orange sauce should have a nice runny consistency, a bit like a thick gravy.
 You want to be able to pour it over the crispy chicken.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Orange chicken FAQ